apache/usergrid/sdks/html5-javascript/README.md

 <https://github.com/apigee/usergrid-javascript-sdk/blob/master/changelog.md>

+**About this version:**
+I revved this version of the SDK to 0.10.x because it is a complete rework of the code.
+Not only is the code new, but also the way that you use it (more about that below).
+I know that many of you have already built apps on the SDK and reworking them to use this new format will likely be a pain.
+I apologize for that.

+Hopefully that you will find it is worth the upgrade.
+I think this new version is more streamlined and has better structure.
+I also made it consistent syntactically with the new [Node.js Module](https://github.com/apigee/usergrid-node-module).
+The idea here is that developers may want to make client-side calls in their Node.js applications, so why not use the same syntax for both.

+Please feel free to send comments:

+	twitter: @rockerston
+	email: rod at apigee.com

+Or just open github issues.
+I truly want to know what you think, and will address all suggestions / comments / concerns.

+Thank you!

+Rod

 ##Overview
 This open source SDK simplifies writing JavaScript / HTML5 applications that connect to App Services.
 The repo is locatedhere: